Turkey–United States relations: Palestine (Hamas, Peace talks)

+May, 2021: DoS: "We condemned Erdogan’s anti-Semitic comments" Erdogan, via spokesperson, "Enabling an apartheid regime in its repression of innocent people in occupied territories and then turning around and blaming others who call it out is the height of hypocrisy.”

+On May 18, 2021, the United States is deeply committed to combating anti-Semitism in all of its forms, and must always counter lies with facts and answer crimes of hate with justice condemned Erdogan’s anti-Semitic comments.
+The official response was made by the Turkish foreign office, not by Erdogan's office.
+The clarification was as follows: "The concept of anti-Semitism should not be exploited in order to exempt the current Israeli government from criticism, or provide it with impunity from systematic ethnic, religious and cultural cleansing policies as well as attacks against the Palestinian people by the current Israeli Administration in the occupied Palestinian territories."

 On October 7, 2023, Turkish support for Hamas changed position following the October 7 attacks.
 The Turkish government asked the members of Hamas to leave the country, after pictures and videos of the terrorist attacks began to be published and broadcast by the international media.
 Hamas leader Ismail Haniyeh and other top officials were “politely sent away.”
 On October 9, 2023, Blinken posted on X: "I encouraged Türkiye's advocacy for a cease-fire and the release of all hostages held by Hamas immediately."
 After protests from Israel, Blinken decided to delete his tweet which called for a cease-fire in the 2023 Gaza war.
 On October 25, 2023, Turkey changed position once again following reports of the "humanitarian tragedy in the Gaza Strip", and in Erdoğan's words, Hamas was now "protecting its land and people".

 In 2024, Erdoğan and the AKP government in Turkey promoted the position that Hamas needs to be part of the political process.
 On November 18, 2024, the United States warned Turkey against harboring Hamas leaders.